RaphaeleL/nvim/README.md

 Messured with the `time` Command for a 3000 Line Linux Kernel [File](https://raw.githubusercontent.com/torvalds/linux/master/kernel/auditsc.c):

 > Yes, Vim is always faster than NeoVim with plugins will ever be. but compared to the popular LunarVim, NaVim Beta (without LazyLoading!) is almost twice as fast!
-NvChad is a lot faster than NaVim Beta is currently, but lazyloading is used there.
+NvChad is a lot faster than NaVim Beta is currently, but LazyLoading is used there.
 With much larger files (then the 3000 Lines File mentioned), NaVim Beta will be faster.

 - NaVim Main: `0,83s`
 - NaVim Beta: `0,55s`